 The SAT is a standardized test that all colleges and universities in the United States use to evaluate potential students.
-The SAT is administered by the College Board, which also administers other tests such as the PSAT and ACT.
+The SAT is administered by the College Board.

 The SAT is offered seven times a year: October, November, December, January, March, May and June.
-Students can register for either the SAT or SAT Subject Tests (SAT IIs) through their high school counselor or on the College Board’s website.
+Students can register for either the SAT through their high school counselor or on the College Board’s website.

 SAT test dates for the 2023 testing year were recently released by The College Board, and if you’re planning on taking the SAT, it will be important to be aware of all of these dates.
 This article will give you everything you need to know to successfully plan out your 2023 SAT test dates, and we’ll walk you through the following: